CodeRaushan/Resume/README.md

+# Resume
-# It consists of my resume to be seen and downloaded by friends,colleague and recruiters.
+It consists of my resume to be seen and downloaded by friends,colleague and recruiters.